james-ralph8555/pagesonic/src/components/pdf-viewer.md

     - `isVisible?: boolean` — Defaults to `true`; used for conditional rendering/virtualization.
   - Behavior:
     - On mount and whenever `pageNumber`, `scale`, or `isVisible` change, fetches the specified page via `getCurrentPage(pageNumber)` and renders it to a `<canvas>` using a viewport derived from `scale`.
+    - Renders a selectable text layer over the canvas using `TextLayerBuilder` from `pdfjs-dist/web/pdf_viewer`, so text is selectable/copyable where it appears on the page.
-    - Cancels any in-flight `renderTask` before starting a new render to avoid race conditions and artifacts.
+    - Cancels any in-flight `renderTask` and text-layer task before starting a new render to avoid race conditions and artifacts.
     - Clears the canvas prior to each render.
   - Notes:
     - WebGL is disabled by default in the render context.
 Consider enabling if performance profiling warrants it.